DZBB-AM: 1999–present: Super Radyo

 On April 24, 2017, DZBB officially launched its new logo, its first ever jingle for the station and its newly renovated radio booth, as well as the relaunch of Dobol B TV, after almost five years of hiatus on television.

 In 2020, DZBB temporarily suspended its regular programming, especially during overnight hours, in line with the enhanced community quarantine imposed by former President Rodrigo Duterte due to the COVID-19 pandemic, which replaced them with news updates and hookup to sister station DWLS.
 The simulcasts of Barangay Love Stories provided to be quite a hit that later in the year DZBB responded with the launch of Super Radyo Nobela, which proved to be a stunning success, not just as the return of scripted radio dramas to the station, but also as the first radio drama program to be aired live on Facebook.

 On February 8, 2021, the studios of DZBB, as well as the programs simulcast over Dobol B sa News TV (later renamed to Dobol B TV with the launch of GTV), and its sister station DWLS, have permanently moved to its new radio booth at the GMA Network Annex Building.

+In 2022, Toni Aquino and the late DJ Richard Enriquez—who had previously worked on flagship ABS-CBN radio stations DZMM and MOR 101.9 until 2020, and later on Eagle FM 95.5—joined DZBB with the launch of new radio programs: Sumasapuso, a daily afternoon radio drama, and Golden Memories, a late-night classical music program.
+Following DJ Richard’s death in 2023, Golden Memories was replaced with replay of Sumasapuso and Forever Memories (simulcast from DWLS).